-- Up to 1865

-- · 1865-present
+1900-present

-- \ Unless the student has passed a comparable course at the undergraduate level with a grade of "B" or better.
+\Unless the student has passed a comparable course at the undergraduate level with a grade of "B" or better.

 Graduation Requirement: Candidates for graduation must see the Department of English Graduate Coordinator to complete the departmental Graduate Student Survey.